-The last day of the Performance Period is the "Vesting Date" of the Award.
+(2) Time-Based Vesting Condition.
+Following the last day of the Performance Period, any Earned RSUs shall satisfy the Time-Based Vesting Condition on the one-year anniversary of the last day of the Performance Period (the "Vesting Date").
 If the Vesting Date falls on a weekend or any other day on which the Nasdaq Stock Market ("NSM") or any national securities exchange on which the Common Stock then is principally traded (the Exchange") is not open, affected RSUs shall vest on the next following NSM or Exchange business day, as the case may be.
-Following the last day of the Performance Period, the Talent and Compensation Committee of the Board (the "Compensation Committee") shall certify the percentage of the Award that is earned (the "Earned RSUs") for the Performance Period, based on the following table and the provisions in Section 1(b)(2) below.
-If results are between data points, the percentage of the Award payable shall be determined by linear interpolation between the data points.
+Except as otherwise provided in this Agreement, the Recipient must be continuously employed by the Company from the Award Date through the Vesting Date to satisfy the Time-Based Vesting Condition and receive the Common Stock in respect of the Earned RSUs pursuant to Section 1(f).

+(c) Adjustment of RSUs.